Ayoush/commit-history-modifier/README.md

 # CoMMIt-HIStORY-MoDIfIEr
-TeSting Some sub PrOcess FOR ModIFyiNG COMmIt HIsTORY
+Testing Some sub PrOcess FOR ModIFyiNG COMmIt HIsTORY